FairRootGroup/FairSoft/docs/README.md

 ### Preface

-This release of FairSoft will be the last featuring the classic (or "Legacy") FairSoft installation method.
-It is planned to be replaced by a spack based system.
-This is currently in an EXPERIMENTAL state, and meant for early adopters.
+The Spack-based FairSoft distribution is currently in an EXPERIMENTAL state.
+We recommend to always work on the latest `dev` branch.
+In the mid-term future we plan to retire the CMake-based "Legacy" FairSoft and fully switch to the Spack-based one.

 ### Introduction

-The newly released FairSoft modernizes and reorganizes the framework installation.
+This new FairSoft distribution modernizes and reorganizes the framework installation.
 All needed packages, including the FairRoot package itself, are now installed using [Spack](https://spack.readthedocs.io/en/latest/).